 Go ahead and click Publish to save your new custom field.

 You can see here that the new field’s been saved.
-Make a note of the Field Name – you’ll need that for the next step.
+Note the Field Name – you’ll need that for the next step.

 Now we can make the guest post form for the site frontend.